 Feature scaling is a method used to standardize the range of independent variables or features of data.
 In data processing, it is also known as data normalization or standardization.
 Feature scaling is generally performed during the data pre-processing stage, before training models using machine learning algorithms.
-The goal is to transform the data so that each feature is in the same range (e.g. between -1 and 1).
+The goal is to transform the data so that each feature is in the same range (e.g. between -1 to 1 or 0 to 1).
 This ensures that no single feature dominates the others, and makes training and tuning quicker and more effective.
-Feature scaling can be accomplished using a variety of linear and non-linear methods, including min-max scaling, z-score standardization, clipping, winsorizing, taking logarithm of inputs before scaling, etc. Which method you choose will depend on your data and your machine learning algorithm.

-Why feature scaling in the first place?
+Why feature scaling is needed in the first place?

-Machine learning algorithms using optimizing or learning algorithms such as gradient descent optimizers which are tuned to work well with numbers in the [-1, 1] range, scaling the numeric values to lie in that range.
+Machine learning algorithms using optimizing or learning algorithms such as gradient descent optimizers which are tuned to work well with numbers in the [-1, 1] range, require scaling the numeric values to lie in that range.
 The primary reason is the following:

 Optimization algorithms such as Gradient descent require more steps to converge with larger magnitudes as the curvature of the loss function increases.
 The reason is that the derivatives of features with larger relative magnitudes will tend to be larger as well, and this will result in abnormal and undesirable weight updates.
 For larger weight updates, it will require more steps to converge and thereby increase the computation load.